+Fig. 2 shows the process to construct pronunciation structure.
 To construct a specific speaker's pronunciation structure, we first trained a paragraph-based universal background hidden Makov model (HMM) using all the data available.
-Here, the paragraph was converted into a phoneme sequence using the CMU dictionary and, by using this as a reference phoneme sequence, a paragraph-based HMM was trained using all the data.
-Then, for each speaker, forced alignment of that speaker's utterance was done to obtain phoneme boundaries.
-Then, MLLR adaptation was done to adapt the universal model to that speaker.
-Using this adapted model, a phonemic segment was characterized as three Gaussians.
-Finally, three BDs are calculated
+Conventional 24-dimensional MFCCs (MFCC $+\Delta$ MFCC) were used to train the HMM.
+Here, the paragraph was converted into a phoneme sequence using the CMU dictionary and, by using this as reference phoneme string, a paragraph-based HMM was built using all the data.
+Then, for each speaker, forced alignment of that speaker's utterance was done to obtain phoneme boundaries and MLLR adaptation was done to adapt the universal model to that speaker.
+In MLLR adaptation, the number of regression classes used was 32.
+In this adapted model, a phonemic segment was characterized as three states.
+Each state contains one Gaussian.
+Finally, three BDs are calculated between a phonemic segment and another in an input utterance.
+They are averaged and rooted to give us the final score (d{p_i,p_j}) between the two phonemic segments in equation 2.